Cricket-Williamson steers NZ to dramatic victory, Sri Lanka's WTC hopes dashed

 Williamson kept his own nerve and clubbed a four off the fourth ball of the final over but Fernando's last two deliveries were short and high, giving the batsmen no option but to go for an undignified scramble to secure victory.

-Sri Lanka would have qualified for the WTC final if they had swept New Zealand in the two-match series and Australia denied India victory in the ongoing fourth test in Ahmedabad.
+The tourists would have qualified for the WTC final if they had swept New Zealand 2-0 and Australia denied India victory in the ongoing fourth test in Ahmedabad.

+Sri Lanka made a promising start to their quest by making 355 in their first knock and looked set to take a commanding first-innings lead when their bowlers reduced New Zealand to 162-5 at the end of day two.

+Mitchell marshalled the New Zealand rearguard with his fifth test century, however, and the hosts grabbed back the momentum to take a lead of 18 after posting 373.

 The second test between New Zealand and Sri Lanka starts at Wellington's Basin Reserve on Friday.